 Recovering deleted-binary evidence from Amcache

 The single most underrated feature of Amcache.hve is that it outlives the binaries it records.
-An attacker can delete a tool the moment they no longer need it; Amcache's snapshot of that binary's path, hash, publisher, version, and inventory time typically persists in the hive for weeks or months afterwards.
+An attacker deletes a tool the moment they no longer need it.
+Amcache's snapshot of that binary's path, hash, publisher, version, and inventory time typically persists in the hive for weeks or months afterwards.

-This page is the practical workflow for using Amcache when the binary itself is gone.
+This page is the practical workflow when the binary is gone and the hive is all you have.

-For the broader artefact reference, see the Amcache complete reference; for the canonical comparison, see Amcache vs Prefetch and Amcache vs ShimCache.
+For the artefact background, see the Amcache complete reference.
+For the comparison context, see Amcache vs Prefetch and Amcache vs Shimcache.

 Why Amcache outlives the binary#

-The Compatibility Appraiser, the scheduled task that populates Amcache, writes the inventory snapshot once per scan.
-Once an entry is in Root\InventoryApplicationFile, it stays in the hive until:
+The appraiser writes the inventory snapshot once per pass.
+Once an entry is in Root\InventoryApplicationFile it stays in the hive until:

-• A later appraiser pass actively removes it (which is the exception, not the rule), or
+• A later appraiser pass actively removes it (the exception, not the rule), or

 • The hive itself is deleted or aged out.

-In practice, on a typical Windows 11 workstation, entries persist for months even after the underlying binary is gone.
-On a long-lived workstation, multi-year-old entries are routine.
+In practice, on a Windows 11 workstation, entries persist for months even after the binary is gone.
+On long-running workstations, multi-year-old entries are routine.

 When a binary is deleted, you typically lose: